AbhinavKumarrr/Real-time-Campus-Mobility-and-Ride-Management/README.md

-# 🛺 CampusRide — Real-Time Campus Mobility & Ride Management Platform
+# 🛺 Real-Time Campus Mobility & Ride Management Platform

-A full-stack platform that connects **passengers** with **e-rickshaw drivers** on a campus in real time.
-Passengers request rides, drivers accept and fulfil them, and both sides see live status updates powered by **WebSockets (Socket.IO)** — modelled on the last-mile transportation problem at large campuses such as IIT Roorkee.
+It is a full-stack real-time ride management platform that connects **passengers** with **e-rickshaw drivers** inside a campus environment.
+Passengers can request rides, drivers can accept and manage them, and both sides receive live status updates through **Socket.IO**.

-> Built for the **Cult Open Projects 2027 — Software Development** problem statement.
+It is designed around the last-mile transportation problem seen in large campuses such as IIT Roorkee, where ride coordination is often fragmented and informal.

 ---